chikh97laid/chikh97laid/README.md

 ---

 ###  About Me
-Passionate backend developer focused on building clean, secure, and efficient Web APIs using ASP.NET Core and SQL Server.
-I enjoy writing maintainable code and learning modern backend practices.
+Backend Developer specialized in building scalable Web APIs with ASP.NET Core & SQL Server.
+I focus on solving real-world challenges like data consistency and secure payment workflows using Clean Architecture and SOLID principles.
+My expertise includes implementing Unit of Work and Repository patterns to ensure high-quality, maintainable code.
+Committed to delivering production-ready solutions that balance performance with security.

 ---